Montana-Media-Arts/120_CreativeCoding_Fall2019-Samples/README.md

 This repository contains;

 - code examples included in the online lecture content.
-- General p5 code examples.
+- General Scratch, App Lab, Alice and p5 code examples.
 - Examples of how to complete select homework assignments.
 - The course recognized and supported p5 "empty-example".
 - The wiki where idea and project sharing occurs.